 The drawings and diagrams are not of a standard that would be expected from an architectural student, but are presented as they were executed at the time.

 My 1960s studies touched lightly on hop growing and drying around Farnham and did not include the important West Midlands, Hereford and Worcestershire hop region .
 In depth surveys of hop kilns in the West Midlands (the term oast is not used there) have been completed in recent years and the Bromyard History Society has published a history, A Pocketful of Hops.
 I have drawn on these for this website’s account of West Midlands hop kilns.
 There are now (2016)as many hop growers and dryers active in the West Midlands as in the South East.
 This is in sharp contrast to 100 years ago when the West Midland made up little more than 10% of the English hop industry.
 Of the many disused hop kilns in the West Midlands more remain disused and unconverted than in the Home Counties.

 Most of my survey was based on external rather than internal architectural evidence.
 I will have missed many early oasts that showed no visible sign on their exterior of their erstwhile role.
-In the last 50 years the most significant new evidence about early oasts and hop kilns has come from surveys of historic buildings, in East Sussex by David and Barbara Martin and Gwen Jones and in the West Midlands by Edward Peters and Alison Griffiths.
+In the last 50 years the most significant new evidence about early oasts and hop kilns has come from surveys of historic buildings, in East Sussex by David and Barbara Martin and Gwen Jones and in the West Midlands by Edward Peters.
 I have taken account of this work in the text on this website and included some images from their extensive photographic libraries (see references).
 I am grateful for the opportunity to draw on their material, all far more professional than my work.